dcmde/spline/README.md

-# BSpline
+# BSpline and QuadraticSpline

-This repo is based on the code of Arkan (https://github.com/brainexcerpts/BSpline).
-The `splines.hpp` allows to compute spline functions and the first derivate.
+The BSpline is based on the code of Arkan (https://github.com/brainexcerpts/BSpline).
+The `bsplines.hpp` allows to compute bspline functions and the first derivative.
+The `spline.hpp` allows to compute a quadratic spline function.

 ## How To